-Uber Driver & Advocate Lorri Trosper Filed a Class Action Suit to Recover Your Unpaid Tips & Other Damages
+Uber Driver & Advocate Lorri Trosper Files a Class Action Suit to Recover Unpaid Tips & Other Damages

 Our Lawsuit: Uber Stole Driver Tips & is Blocking Drivers’ Legal Rights

-- Not paying to drivers tips auto-collected from passengers under their rider agreement; and
+- Failure to properly pay drivers tips auto-collected from passengers under their rider agreement; and

-- Avoiding drivers’ federal and state rights, benefits, and protections by illegally classifying drivers as independent contractors.
+- Failure to provide drivers with federal and state benefits, protections and minimum wages by illegally classifying drivers as independent contractors.
 We say Uber did this simply to avoid paying livable wages.

 - Filed on behalf of drivers nationwide by former Uber driver and nationwide driver advocate Lorri Trosper;